Nightmare Cinema: Critical response

 Dennis Harvey, writing for Variety, gave the film a favorable review and called it an "uneven but fun compendium of scare tales."

-RogerEbert.com's Nick Allen provided a mixed review, praising certain segments for their creativity and execution but criticizing others for lacking coherence and impact.
-He noted that the film "offers a little something for every type of horror fan, but it can be a bit of a mess.
+RogerEbert.coms Nick Allen provided a mixed review, praising certain segments for their creativity and execution but criticizing others for lacking coherence and impact.
+He noted that the film offers a little something for every type of horror fan, but it can be a bit of a mess.

-Noel Murray from The Los Angeles Times also gave a mixed review, appreciating the anthology format and the nostalgic appeal but mentioning that "some segments work better than others, leading to an uneven overall experience.
+Noel Murray from the Los Angeles Times also gave a mixed review, appreciating the anthology format and the nostalgic appeal but mentioning that some segments work better than others, leading to an uneven overall experience.